 8 Outcome 8 - Encourage participation in physical and cultural activities What we have done so far What difference it has made 1 We continue in partnership with NHS Lanarkshire to support the development and implementation of integration arrangements for adult health and social care services.
 South Lanarkshire Health and Care Partnership have established integrated Joint Board, Performance and Audit Sub Committee and Locality Planning Groups.
-2 Getting it Right for South Lanarkshire Children's Governance Structure has been refreshed to reflect support to our most vulnerable groups of children and young people, and a new Children's Services Plan (21/23) has been published. '' 3 New Carers Support and Services to streamline support for adult carers and young carers are now in place with Lanarkshire Carers and Action for Children the main providers.
+2 Getting it Right for South Lanarkshire Children's Governance Structure has been refreshed to reflect support to our most vulnerable groups of children and young people, and a new Children's Services Plan (21/23) has been published.
+Supports to children and young people are targeted more efficiently with specific focus on children who are looked after at home, and those with mental health issues.
+3 New Carers Support and Services to streamline support for adult carers and young carers are now in place with Lanarkshire Carers and Action for Children the main providers.
 Services working digitally during COVID-19.
-Carers being supported with access to PPE, vaccinations, funding and breaks from caring.
-Dramatic increase in referrals and supports to carers with new services engaging digitally.
-4 As part of the development of the Lanarkshire Advocacy Plan we engaged with a range of service users, carers, staff and advocacy providers as part of the plans development Service users commented positivity about the support Advocacy provides for them.
+Carers being supported with access to PPE, vaccinations, funding and breaks from caring. · · 4 As part of the development of the Lanarkshire Advocacy Plan we engaged with a range of service users, carers, staff and advocacy providers as part of the plans development Service users commented positivity about the support Advocacy provides for them.
 5 See Hear Strategy and Action Plan is now well embedded.
-All information has been made more accessible.
-Service users with a sensory impairment can benefit from a wider range of supports and services.
-9 Outcome 9 - Provide vision and strategic direction What we have done so far What difference it has made 1 The last Social Work equality profile validation exercise records: 1.80% staff declaring they have a disability (SLC 1.65%), 86.62% no disability (SLC 89.33%), 11.58% not declared (SLC 9.02%).
+All information has been made more accessible. supports and services.
+9 Outcome 9 - Provide vision and strategic direction Milest difference it has made 1 What we have done so far What difference it has made The last Social Work equality profile validation exercise records: 1.80% staff declaring they have a disability (SLC 1.65%), 86.62% no disability (SLC 89.33%), 11.58% not declared (SLC 9.02%).
 The Resource offers employment opportunity and continues to monitor the workforce.
 2 The last Social Work equality profile validation exercise records a gender split of 85.33% (SLC 72.40) female and 14.67% male (SLC 27.60%).
 The balance of gender profile across Council Resources differs.
 Social Work Resources and the care services it provides predominately attract a larger number of female staff.
 3 A Joint Inspection of Children's Services concluded with the final report published in April 2020.
 An improvement action plan has been shared with the Care Inspectorate. people was very positive.
 Staff are engaged in partnership working.
 Options appraisal to provide Advocacy for Children on the Child Protection Register being explored.
 4 Planning for an Adult Support and Protection (ASP) themed inspection.
 The Care Inspectorate has indicated they will be inspecting ASP arrangements, the Resource will improve staff knowledge and understanding of ASP arrangements by using SNAP survey.
-5 A range of transformation change programmes are underway across the resource: Care Facilities Programme; Day Care Review Adult and Older Peoples Services will be enhanced to support those most in need of our care and protection.
-Programme, Home Care Review Programme
+5 A range of transformation change programmes are underway across the resource: Care Facilities Programme; Day Care Review Programme, Home Care Review Programme Adult and Older Peoples Services will be enhanced to support those most in need of our care and protection.